 Medical malpractice law exists to assist people who have suffered a healthcare-related injury continue to progress in their lives, as well as to hold medical professionals and health care facilities legally responsible for the quality of care they provide.
 If you feel that you have suffered from medical malpractice, contact an experienced San Diego medical malpractice lawyer immediately.

 To adequately support a medical malpractice claim in California, your attorney must substantively prove that, as a result of your doctor’s action or inaction, you received substandard diagnosis or medical treatment that resulted in direct harm to your health.

-What Is the Most Common Type of Malpractice?
+What Are the Most Common Examples of Malpractice?

 While every case is unique and comes with its own set of particular demands, most claims of medical malpractice fall into one of the following groups:

 - Misdiagnosis, failure to diagnose, or delay of diagnosis.
 In some cases, a doctor fails to properly or timely diagnose a condition when a competent doctor with the same education and skill could be expected to do so, leading to a more advantageous outcome than what was achieved by the doctor in question.
 Due to this diagnostic failure, the illness can advance to a more severe stage, making it necessary to seek stronger treatment that can cause more significant pain and suffering.